BackSH00TER/AlexaSkillSkiResort/readme.md

 - node_modules/
 - resorts/

+#### Adding New Resort
+- Add resort file to `resorts/___.json`
+- Add selectors to Scraper.js
+- Add to weather report in index.js as well
+- Add new slot values on Alexa Dashboard

 # Testing
 Use scraperTest.js to test that the web scraper selectors are working for each resort